gaehlerm/SoftwareEngineering/README.md

 // move const part of the description elsewhere?

-In C++ you can enforce an object to remain the same for as long as it exists, using the const keyword at the time of creation.
-In Python you cannot enforce it, you can only use the all uppercase notation to hint that a variable should not be changed.
-The usage of const is easy, even though it might be a little confusing at the beginning.
+In C++ you can enforce an object to remain the same for as long as it exists, using the `const` keyword at the time of creation.
+In Python you cannot enforce it, but you can use the all uppercase notation to hint that a variable may not be changed.
+The usage of `const` is easy, even though it might be a little confusing at the beginning.
 Everything that should never be changed should be made constant and can be defined so at the time of creation.
 You create an object and it will remain the same until you throw it away.
 This makes life of a programmer much easier and prevents abuse of variables.
 This has once again to do with power.
 Life becomes easier if you don't have the power to change an object that should not be changed.
 It prevents you from making a mistake by changing the object.

 But things are not always that easy.
 You might have cases where all properties are const except one.
 Or is it?
 Let’s look at an example.

+// remove this example completely?

 We have a bottle.
 It has a color, size and material.
 They are all fixed when the bottle is created.
 In our code that would be the constructor.
 These properties can never ever be changed.
 You could only replace the bottle with a different one.
 An instance of the bottle class should be made constant.
 In python constant objects are defined by using all uppercase letters.